matthewvcarey1/calmrobot/README.md

 ![Robot](robot.png)

-## Improvents
+## Improvements

 The code probably could be made to go faster.
-There is symmetry in the four quarters we could probably do one quarter and multiply by 4, we would have only to count the centre point and origin lines once.
+We use the symmetry in the 4 quarters to only calculate 1 quadrant and multiply the result by 4.
+We have to be careful to count the axes only 4 times and the origin only once.

 The big O value is poor as the performance of the code degrades sharply as the safe number increments.